WMSpark/mergescript/README.md

 > Enable this flag (true) to merge implementation project src/main/webapp/WEB-INF/project-user-spring.xml.

 #### resources
-> In this property add the folders/subfolders from the resources that we want to persist from the implementation project.
+> In this property add the all folders/subfolders from the resources that we want to persist from the implementation project.

 >   Example:images, icons, files